pymor/pymor/docs/source/tutorial_optimization.md

 ```

 In metric settings such as with the {math}`2`-norm, these trust-regions correspond to
-open balls of radius {math}`\tau`, however the typical estimators in this tutorial's
+open balls of radius {math}`\tau`, however using model reduction estimators as estimators
-setting create much more complex shapes.
+in this tutorial's setting creates much more complex shapes.

 The adaptive component of this algorithm is the choice of the trust-radius and the enrichment.
-If a local optimization in the inner loop fails, we retry the surrogate problem with a
+If a local optimization in an inner loop fails, we retry the surrogate problem with a
-smaller trust-region, thus limiting the use of the current model.
+smaller trust-region, thus limiting the trustworthiness of the current model.
 In contrast, when we quickly converge close to the boundary of the trust-region, it is a
-reasonable assumption that the globally optimal parameter is outside of the current region,
+reasonable assumption that the globally optimal parameter is outside of the trust-region
-therefore allowing us to enlarge the radius to include more parameter options in the
-inner optimization problem.
-After computing an inner solution we then have the option to keep the current surrogate
+and thus we stop the inner iteration.
+After computing an inner solution we then have the
+option to keep the current surrogate model, enlarge the trust-radius of the local model
-model or enrich it by adding the solution snapshot of the current local optimum.
+or further enrich it by adding the solution snapshot of the current local optimum.
-In this sense, the adaptive trust-region algorithm resembles the adaptive path
+In this sense, the adaptive trust-region algorithm can reduce the number of FOM evaluations
-enrichment described above.
+by estimating if the current surrogate is trustworthy enough to increase the trust-radius
+and only enrich the model if the estimated quality is no longer sufficient.

+The algorithm described above can be executed as follows.

 ```{code-cell}
 from pymor.algorithms.tr import coercive_rb_trust_region